freedomofpress/securedrop-dev-docs/docs/contributor_guidelines.rst

 a new GitHub repository, it must not be added as a dependency of production code before the repository has been reviewed in its entirety.

+If a component review is done by other means than a pull request, please ensure that a record of the review is kept in an issue that has "code review" in its subject, so that it is discoverable at a later date.

 Branching Strategy
 ------------------